data-gymnasia/courses/content/python-programming/content.md

 > id: basics
 ## Basics

-Let's begin begin by developing some basic vocabulary for the elements of a program.
+Let's begin by developing some basic vocabulary for the elements of a program.
 This section is an overview: will develop some of these ideas in greater depth in later sections.

 _{button.next-step} Continue_